eugenia1984/Portafolio/README.md

 Welcome to my personal **portfolio**.

-- This 2023 I will graduate from the Technicatura at UTN.
+- This 2023 I'll be graduated from the Technicatura at UTN.
 Since January I'm working at Softtek, as a Front End Developer with React, TypeScript and MUI.

 -In 2022 I started at **UTN Facultad Regional San Rafael** the **Tecnicatura Universitaria en Progrmación**.
 I studied **Full Stack** at **Academia Numen** (learning **React** and **Node**), **React** at **Codo a Codo** and **React** in a **Universidad Siglo XXI, Alkemy and Sofftek training.